denpeshkov/cs-notes/Go Goroutines and Scheduler Internals.md

 If OS thread `m` itself is blocked, e.g. in a [system call](System%20Calls.md), the scheduler has to handoff `p` to other `m` in order to prevent CPU underutilization

-However, not all syscalls are blocking in practice, e.g. [vDSO](Virtual%20Dynamic%20Shared%20Object%20(vDSO).md).
+However, not all system calls are blocking in practice, e.g. [vDSO](System%20Calls.md).
 Having goroutines go through the full work of releasing their current `p` and then re-acquiring one for these system calls has two problems:

 1. There's a bunch of overhead involved in locking (and releasing) all of the data structures involved
 2. If there's more runnable `g`s than `p`s, a `g` that makes a syscall won't be able to re-acquire a `p` and will have to park itself; the moment it released the `p`, something else was scheduled onto it